stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ### sBTC Signer Responsibilities

 Overview of tasks the sBTC signers carry out:
-    - They react to requests to deposit BTC.
+- Accept requests to deposit BTC.
-    - They react to requests to withdraw BTC.
+- Fulfill requests to withdraw BTC.
-    - They stay online often enough that deposits and withdrawals happen in a timely manner.
+- Complete deposit and withdrawal requests in a timely manner.
-    - They have to keep their signer hosts secure, so their keys don't get stolen.
+- Maintain industry standard operational security around any hosts and private data (to include private keys).
-    - They have to proactively re-key every so often, which means moving the BTC to a new UTXO.
+- Move BTC to a new UTXO when private keys are rotated.
-- Signers must consolidate BTC as it is deposited.
+- Signers must perform UTXO consolidate as it is deposited [1].
-    - The process for UTXO consolidation of the BTC peg wallet is described in this [issue](https://github.com/stacks-network/sbtc/issues/52).
-- Signers must deduct transaction fees from users in order to fund BTC withdrawal transactions.
+- Signers must deduct transaction fees from users in order to fund BTC withdrawal transactions:
-    - They must ensure that the transaction fee is paid for (e.g., they deduct it from the user, and they set a minimum sBTC withdrawal amount).
+  - Ensure that the transaction fee is paid for (e.g., they deduct it from the user, and they set a minimum sBTC withdrawal amount).
-    - The process for handling transaction fee estimates is described in this [issue](https://github.com/stacks-network/sbtc/pull/186).
+  - Transaction fee must be estimated proportionally for the requested operation [2].
-- Signers must coordinate to set and advertise the fee parameters of the system.
+- Collectively, the signers must coordinate to calculate and advertise the fee parameters of the system:
-    - They must decide a minimum sBTC peg-out.
+  - A minimum sBTC peg-out.
-    - They must decide an STX transaction fee for minting the sBTC.
-This fee is paid by the user and can be sponsored by a 3rd party, which is described in the “Auxiliary Features” section of this document.
+  - STX transaction fee for minting the sBTC.
+This fee is paid by the user and can be sponsored by a 3rd party, which is described in the [Auxiliary Features](#auxiliary-features) section of this document.

 ### sBTC Signer Eligibility Criteria